UniversalDependencies/docs/_fi-dep/obj.md

 shortdef : 'direct object'
 ---

-The dependency type `dobj` is used for (nominal) direct objects of the verb.
+The dependency type `obj` is used for (nominal) direct objects of the verb.

 <!-- fname:dobj1.pdf -->